-As Cartus marks our 60th year in the relocation business, it’s impossible for me to look at our company now—2,900 employees, offices worldwide, and more than 171,000 customers assisted last year—and not think back to our beginnings.
+As Cartus marks our 60th year in the relocation business, it’s impossible to look at our company now—2,900 employees, offices worldwide, and more than 171,000 customers assisted last year—and not think back to our beginnings.
 When the company began in 1955 as Associated Homefinders (later Homerica, then Homequity) relocation hadn’t even been “born” as an industry.
 A handful of employees, working out of a small office in Wilton, CT, were pioneering a vision: to help ease the moving and settling in process for transferring employees by offering a single service—home-finding assistance—within the United States.

-When I joined the company more than 30 years ago, relocation was far from what it is today.
+More than 30 years ago, relocation was far from what it is today.
 The typical relocating employee might have been moving from, say, Dallas, TX, to Grand Rapids, MI, then five years later we would help them with their next move to Chicago or the West Coast.
 But things have changed dramatically as the global mobility objectives of multinational corporations have become highly strategic and quite complex.

 As corporations have truly become global in their presence, their relocation needs have also expanded to keep pace.
 Cartus’ business has grown exponentially to a point where, today, a typical transferee might be a key executive in London being transferred to Hong Kong for a short-term assignment, followed by a move we manage for her to India, on the way to finishing up in Brazil.
 Mobility management today involves not only a broad global presence, but sophisticated levels of technology and a keen focus on areas such as risk management and compliance.